robinhood/riemann/README.md

 result in OK/Non-OK states are pushed to the local Elasticsearch instance as well.

-This setup is further docomented here.
+This setup is further documented here.
 Please read that blog post for the nitty-gritty.